katieamazing/rc_misc/2017-09-10-RC-Return-Statement.md

 date: TODO
 ---

+-overall struggled with outside world distractions of the political kind

 -having a different idea of what RC would be from reading old blog posts from alums -no residents
   -less oversight/faciliator support